fiberplane/fpd/README.md

 ### Kubernetes

-TODO: Insert section on how to run the proxy server on Kubernetes.
+> Instructions to run on Kubernetes coming soon

 ## Setup